I’m Garrett Strong with MakeMoneyWelding.com

 Solid wire is just that, it’s solid with no flux inside.
 You don’t need it since you have shielding gas.

-I could go on, but I would rather refer you to my beginners hobby welding course if you want to learn to MIG weld online.
+I could go on, but I would rather refer you to my free beginners hobby welding course if you want to learn to MIG weld online.
 This mig welding course will show you in much greater depth about MIG welding and why it’s the best for beginners.